Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 The `DriverTestArguments` now accepts one more parameter - the `FirestoreEmulator`.

-The `FlutterWebDriver` class, that responsible for running the application and driver tests, can use the firestore emulator's values from the arguments list and pass them to the flutter drive environment, so we can access these values in the integration tests.
+The `FlutterWebDriver` class, that responsible for running the application and driver tests, can use the Firestore emulator's values from the arguments list and pass them to the Flutter drive environment, so we can access these values in the integration tests.

 Consider the following example:

 ```dart
 // flutter_web_driver.dart

   Future<void> _runDriverTests(
     bool verbose,
     String logsFileName, {